Florida Licensing and Driver Guide

 Failure to meet the minimum requirements for Florida may result in an array of penalties, including:

 - Suspension of driving privilege, including registration and license plates, for up to three years (or until proof of insurance is provided.)

-- Reinstatement fee of $150 to $500, depending on the number of violations.
+- A reinstatement fee of $150 to $500, depending on the number of violations.

 Florida Driver’s Guide

-Read our Florida Car Registration and Licensing guide to earn what steps you need to take when getting a Florida driver’s license, registering your car, and more.
+Read our Florida Car Registration and Licensing guide to learn what steps you need to take when getting a Florida driver’s license, registering your car, and more.